-You’ve been on the Pill for years but now you’re ditching it because you want to start a family.
+You’ve been on the contraceptive pill for years but now you’re ditching it because you want to start a family.
 That's so exciting.
 But you have one burning question - can you get pregnant the next day?
 And would you want to?

 The quick answer is yes, you can get pregnant straight away!